datanav/docs/technical/tripletex-powerofficego.rst

 ---------------------------------------------
 Before any synchronization can take place, a link between a Tripletex Customer and a PowerOfficeGo Customers must be established.

-A new PowerOfficeGo Customers will be created from a Tripletex Customer if it is connected to a Tripletex Contact that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers will be created from a Tripletex Customer if it is connected to a Tripletex Order, or Contact that is synchronized into PowerOfficeGo.

 Once a link between a Tripletex Customer and a PowerOfficeGo Customers is established, it will keep in sync between the two systems, regardless of where it is edited.